 - A wooden skewer or toothpick inserted into the center should come out clean with no streaks of batter when done.

-Let the bread cool completely and wrap the loaf tightly in plastic wrap or aluminum foil.
-Place the wrapped bread in a large freezer-friendly, air-tight, plastic storage bag and leave it at room temperature for up to three days, five days in the fridge, or freeze it for up to three months.
+Let the peach bread cool completely, then wrap it tightly in plastic wrap or aluminum foil.
+Place the wrapped bread in a large freezer-friendly, airtight plastic storage bag and leave it at room temperature for up to three days, five days in the fridge, or freeze it for up to three months.

 If frozen, thaw before serving on the counter or in the fridge overnight.